-Probiotics have many functions.
-These include: production of some B vitamins and vitamin K; enhancement of digestion & absorption; decreasing severity of diarrheal illness; modulation of immune function & intestinal permeability.

-Alterations of gastrointestinal microflora may result from C-section delivery, antibiotic use, improved sanitation, decreased consumption of fermented foods, and use of certain drugs.

-- Some of the diseases associated with microflora imbalances include: IBS, IBD, fibromyalgia, chronic fatigue syndrome, obesity, atopic illness, colic and cancer. - Food sources rich in probiotics are yogurt, kefir and fermented foods.
+- Probiotics have many functions.
+These include: production of some B vitamins and vitamin K; enhance digestion & absorption; decrease severity of diarrheal illness; modulate of immune function & intestinal permeability. - Alterations of gastrointestinal microflora may result from C-section delivery, antibiotic use, improved sanitation, decreased consumption of fermented foods and use of certain drugs. - Some of the diseases associated with microflora imbalances include: IBS.
+IBD, fibromyalgia, chronic fatigue syndrome, obesity, atopic illness, colic and - Food sources rich in probiotics are yogurt, kefir and fermented foods.